The “Million-mile Battery” and its Impact on Decarbonisation

 Million-mile batteries (2020) explains below:

-- According to this article, current EV batteries are performing well anyway and can be useful after their life inside an EV.
-Some automakers are guaranteeing that the cells retain 70 per cent of its original capacity after consumers placed 100 thousand on the mileage.
-Tesla claims that their Model S and X batteries lose less than 20 per cent of their original charge capacity after driven for 200 thousand miles.
+• According to this article, current EV batteries are performing well anyway and can be helpful after their life inside an EV.
+Some automakers guarantee that the cells retain 70 per cent of their original capacity after consumers place 100 100,000 on the mileage.
+Tesla claims that their Model S and X batteries lose less than 20 per cent of their original charge capacity after being driven for 200 thousand miles.
 At the same time, a Nissan Leaf executive claims that a Nissan Leaf battery will live up to 22 years based on its battery degradation data.

-- Hans Eric Melin, the founder of Circular Energy Storage, says that it is “very unusual” for a car to be pulled off the road today because its battery has degraded fully.
-Even with heavily driven vehicles like those used for taxis or Ubers, most of the time the reason for failure to run is because of an electrical malfunction, some of its parts have worn out, or the car has crashed.
+• Hans Eric Melin, the founder of Circular Energy Storage, says it is “very unusual” for a car to be pulled off the road today because its battery has fully degraded.
+Even with heavily driven vehicles like those used for taxis or Ubers, most of the time, the reason for failure to run is an electrical malfunction, some parts have worn out, or the car has crashed.

-- Durability and longevity of EV batteries benefit the environment because a longer battery life means that the carbon emitted during its production can be extended for a longer time.
-It can be repurposed for grid energy storage or used as a back-up power system for less demanding applications.
+• The durability and longevity of EV batteries benefit the environment because a longer battery life means that the carbon emitted during production can be extended for a longer time.
+It can be repurposed for grid energy storage or as a backup power system for less demanding applications.

-- The good news is the battery recycling industries are growing.
-By re-using cobalt from used batteries to make new ones, they prevent further mining of these precious minerals.
-While waste from recycling can be addressed by creating policies that will make recyclers responsible for their waste disposals, the article says .
+• The good news is the battery recycling industries are growing.
+Reusing cobalt from used batteries to make new ones prevents further mining of these precious minerals.
+Waste from recycling can be addressed by creating policies that will make recyclers responsible for their waste disposals, the article says.

-Continuous innovation of the lithium-ion batteries or any energy storage systems for that matter would speed up our transition to decarbonisation and shift to renewable energy, which is a real win for the environment and to mitigate climate change.
+Continuous innovation of lithium-ion batteries, or any energy storage systems for that matter, would speed up our transition to decarbonisation and shift to renewable energy, which is a real win for the environment and to mitigate climate change.

 Louli, A. & Eldesoky, Ahmed & Weber, Rochelle & Genovese, M. & Coon, Matt & deGooyer, Jack & deng, Zhe & White, R. & Lee, Jaehan & Rodgers, Thomas & Petibon, Rémi & Hy, S. & Cheng, Shawn & Dahn, J..
 (2020).
 Diagnosing and correcting anode-free cell failure via electrolyte and morphological analysis.
 Nature Energy.
 1-10.
 10.1038/s41560-020-0668-8.